Skokie Nature with Neighbors

-Before visiting any of these areas, we recommend calling ahead or checking their website for hours and restrictions due to COVID-19.
+Before visiting any of these areas, we recommend calling ahead or checking their website for hours and restrictions.

 - Emily Oaks Nature Center is part of the Skokie Park District and has 13 acres of savanna with wildlife and native plants to explore, observe, and document.

 - Skokie Lagoons is one of the Forest Preserves of Cook County that provides a habitat for wildlife like ducks, herons, foxes, and a variety of fish.